tokyo-kinney/ocr2trans/README.md

 ## About The Project

 This project combines the [tesseract ocr project](https://github.com/tesseract-ocr) and the [translate-shell](https://github.com/soimort/translate-shell) projects.
-The purpose is to translate GUI apps that don't give access to the text.
+The purpose is to translate GUI apps that don't give easy access to the text.
 Slack is an example.
 If you can see it on your screen you should be able to translate it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>